AnjuSambasivan93/anju_data_analyst/README.md

 <h1>Hi, I'm Anju! <br/></h1>
-<p>I’m a data science enthusiast with hands-on experience in regression, classification, clustering, SQL, web scraping, and geospatial visualization.
-Below is a collection of my practical projects.</p>
+<p> I’m passionate about solving real-world problems through data.
+My work combines data wrangling, statistical modeling, machine learning, and clear visual communication to uncover insights and drive informed decisions.
+From regression and classification to clustering, and spatial analysis, I enjoy exploring data from all angles.
+Below is a selection of projects that reflect my hands-on experience and curiosity.</p>

 <h2> 👩‍💻 Data Science Projects:</h2>